geshan/geshan.github.com/about/index.md

 [AU Tech Jobs](https://autechjobs.com/) is a tech job aggregator that collects jobs from 95+ companies.
 Currently, the [app](https://app.autechjobs.com/) has over 2700 jobs listed.
 Its USPs include:

 - Job description summary for easy reading
-- Tag job as non-technical by using external categorization service
+- Tag job as non-technical by using an external categorization service
 - Saved jobs
 - Applied jobs
 - Shows if the company is known to sponsor work visa or not